Checkout is a tool available to you in onCourse, it allows you to easily enrol a student into a class in just a few steps.

 If the student has already paid the full amount, they will end up with credit that can be refunded or used towards another enrolment.
 If the student hasn't paid against the original invoice, they will now have a lower balance due, because of their credit note.

-If a class has a minimum, maximum or age range set for enrolment in the class general tab, then during Quick Enrol, each student attempting to enrol in the class will have their date of birth checked.
+If a class has a minimum, maximum or age range set for enrolment in the General section of the class, then during Checkout, each student attempting to enrol in the class will have their date of birth checked.

 If the student doesn't have a date of birth at all, then they will not be allowed to enrol until a valid date of birth is provided.